-- Lethal Lava Land: The fifth and final act features a lot of lava, although it seems to be more a decorative choice by the villain for her manor than a a consequence of natural volcanism.
+- Lethal Lava Land: The fifth and final act (Hiromi's Manor) features a lot of lava, although it seems to be more of a decorative choice by the villain for her manor than a consequence of natural volcanism.

 - The Lost Woods: The third act (Nocturne Woods).
 This act introduces natural hazards (specifically, waterfalls and streams that carry you away) in addition to the regular enemies.

 - Maneki Neko: These breakable statues holds various items such as power-ups, magic scrolls, and extra health.
 They are as breakable as China plates, and they can also move their paw.

 - Meaningful Name: Akane's name in Japan means "deep red" and thus associated with the color red.
 This matches Akane's red hair.